astreum/node-rs/README.md

 ```

-## Commands
+## Help
 ```

+Commands:
-create wallet                 Generates a seed phrase and master key recover wallet                Recover a wallet through a seed phrase remove wallet                 Remove wallet show wallet                   View wallet information
+    create wallet                 Generates a seed phrase and master key recover wallet                Recover a wallet through a seed phrase remove wallet                 Remove master key (Recover through seed phrase) show wallet                   View wallet information

-accounts                      View all accounts new account                   Create a new account show account [account]        View account information
+    accounts                      View all accounts
+    new account                   Create a new account
+    show account [account]        View account information

     new address [account]         Get a new address for a transaction show address [address]        View address information

-new transaction [address]     Craft, sign and transmit a new transaction show transaction [tx_hash]    View transaction information
+    new transaction [account]     Craft, sign and send a new transaction show transaction [tx_hash]    View transaction information

-sync                          Get the latest blocks and transform astreuos state mine                          Start mining new blocks
+    sync                          Get the latest blocks and transform the astreuos state mint                          Validate the blockchain by minting new blocks

 ```